lip6/coriolis/docker/ubuntu24.04/README.rst

 Persistence
 ^^^^^^^^^^^

+Data persistence is usually done using Docker volumes.
+We opted for another solution with a local folder binding.
+We found this a little more flexible as it keeps the data accessible at all times, even in the event of a Docker malfunction.

 The workspace remains a local folder from the Docker host.
 It is persistent, while the container's filesystem is transient, re-initialized upon every container restart cycle.
 The advantage of binding a local folder as workspace is to retain build outputs inside the *$WORKSPACE/coriolis-2.x* folder.